Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 • We need a large space for storage purposes.

-• The Environment is an effect by pollution.
+• The Environment is affected by pollution.

 • Thermal efficiency is low.